brootaylor/brootaylor-v3/src/_content/pages/about.md

 ### Am I a "[full-stack] developer"?

 I've resisted calling myself a "[[full-stack] developer](https://bradfrost.com/blog/post/full-stack-developers/)" &mdash; regardless of what some of my roles and experience may indicate.
-I do know how to do full-stack development, not because I've necessarily wanted to, but <span id="fnref:fullstack" rel="doc-noteref"><a href="#fn:fullstack" rel="footnote">because I've had to <sup>2</sup></a></span>.
+I do know how to do full-stack development, not because I've always necessarily wanted to, but <span id="fnref:fullstack" rel="doc-noteref"><a href="#fn:fullstack" rel="footnote">because I've often *'had'* to <sup>2</sup></a></span>.

 ---

 ## My technical skill set

-Some of the technical skills I've picked up over the 21 years I've been building websites:
+Some of the technical skills I've picked up over the 20+ years I've been building websites:

 <div class="full-bleed | call-out | flow">
   <ul>